Medicare and hospital readmissions — what happens when they bounce back

 Why Readmissions Happen So Quickly

 The first two weeks at home are the risky period.
 This is when complications are most likely to develop.
 A wound infection emerges a few days after discharge.
 Blood pressure medication doses are confusing, so your parent takes too much or too little.
-Your parent can't remember whether they're supposed to eat solid food yet or stick to soft foods.
-They stop taking pain medication because they think they should be "tough," and then pain keeps them from sleeping and moving, which makes recovery harder.
+They can't remember whether they're supposed to eat solid food yet or stick to soft foods.
+They stop taking pain medication because they think they should be tough, and then pain keeps them from sleeping and moving, which makes recovery harder.

 Diet is another common source of confusion.
 Your parent had a digestive procedure or surgery.
 For the first few days, they're supposed to eat only soft foods or clear liquids.
 Then they can advance to regular diet.
 But the discharge papers say "progress as tolerated," and nobody actually walked through what that means.
 Your parent eats pizza on day two because they didn't understand they were still on restricted diet.
 Now their digestive system is upset, and they're back in the hospital.